Bella Hadid Debuts Bangs at the 2017 CFDA Awards

 And of course, we couldn’t expect Hadid to just saunter across the 2017 CFDA Awards red carpet with little fanfare, right?
 The 20-year-old model showed up arm in arm with nominee Virgil Abloh of Off-White wearing a hot pink blazer fashioned into a dress thanks to a waist-cinching belt—oh, and bangs.
 Yep: Bella Hadid got bangs.

 Well, sort of.
 Before you take a pair of scissors to your own hairline, you should know this: they’re clip-ins.
-Hairstylist extraordinaire Jen Atkin (you may have heard of some of her clients: Chrissy Teigen, Jessica Alba, basically all of the Kardashian–Jenner sisters), who’s responsible for the look, prepped her hair with Ouai Wave Spray and Ouai Hair Oil, then blow-dried it with the Dyson Supersonic Hair Dryer, and finally, secured a weft of Beauty Works Clip-In Fringe at her hairline to get the look.
+Hairstylist extraordinaire Jen Atkin (you may have heard of some of her clients: Chrissy Teigen, Jessica Alba, basically all of the Kardashian–Jenner sisters), who’s responsible for the look, prepped her hair with Ouai Wave Spray and Ouai Hair Oil, then blow-dried it with the Dyson Supersonic Hair Dryer and a FROMM Hot Paddle Brush to smooth the ends, and finally, secured a weft of Beauty Works Clip-In Fringe at her hairline to get the look.

 MORE: Rihanna Claps Back at Fat-Shamers With Instagram Meme